ietf-rats-wg/eat/draft-ietf-rats-eat.md

 CDDL for the seven claims defined by {{RFC8392}} and {{RFC7519}} is included here.

 ## Encoding Data Types

 This makes use of the types defined in {{RFC8610}} Appendix D, Standard Prelude.

 ### Common Data Types {#common-types}

-time-int is identical to the epoch-based time, but disallows floating-point representation.
+time-int is identical to the epoch-based date/time defined in {{RFC8949}}, except it disallows floating-point representation (as permitted by section 3.4.2 of {{RFC8949}}).

 The OID encoding from {{RFC9090}} is used without the tag number in CBOR-encoded tokens.
 In JSON tokens OIDs are a text string in the common form of "nn.nn.nn...".